-In May 1995, 52% of the Company's outstanding shares of Common Stock were purchased by Jesup & Lamont Merchant Partners, L.L.C. ("JLMP").
-Since that date four of the Company's six directors have been members of JLMP.
-As of September 30, 1996, JLMP has an ownership interest in the Company of approximately 59.8%.
-In May 1995, the Company entered into a consulting agreement with Jesup & Lamont Capital Markets, Inc. ("Jesup & Lamont") (the "Agreement") pursuant to which Jesup & Lamont agreed to provide financial advisory and employee services for the Company for one year.
-Total fees paid to Jesup & Lamont amounted to approximately \$241,697 and \$288,385 for the years ended September 30, 1995 and 1996, respectively.
+In May 1995, 52% of the Company's outstanding shares of Common Stock were purchased by Jesup & Lamont, L.L.C. ("JLMP LLC").
+Since that date four of the Company's six directors have been members of JLMP LLC.
+As of September 30, 1996, JLMP LLC has an ownership interest in the Company of approximately 59.8%.
+In May 1995, the Company entered into a consulting agreement with JLMP LLC (the "Agreement") pursuant to which JLMP LLC agreed to provide financial advisory and employee services for the Company for one year.
+Total fees paid to JLMP LLC amounted to approximately \$241,697 and \$288,385 for the years ended September 30, 1995 and 1996, respectively.

 In December 1996, the Company's chairman and chief executive officer retired.
 The Company has entered into a consulting agreement with him for a term of two years and will provide compensation of \$250,000 per annum.
-In addition, the Company has also forgiven \$115,300 of his indebtedness to the Company and has agreed to extend the period for the exercise of his vested stock options to March 4, 1997.
+In addition, the Company has also forgiven \$115,300 of his indebtedness to the Company and has agreed to extend the exercise of his vested stock options to March 4, 1997.